Achievable logoAchievable logo

 Market prices

-To reiterate this point, let’s work through an example.
-Assume you purchase a 20 year, $1,000 par, 4% bond at par from the issuer in the primary market.
-The average market interest rate was 4% when you bought the bond.
-You’ll receive $40 annually from the bond through two semi-annual payments of $20.
-The interest you receive will not fluctuate or change over the bond’s life.
+Assume you purchase a 20-year, $1,000 par, 4% bond at par from the issuer in the primary market.
+At the time you buy it, the average market interest rate is 4%.
+You’ll receive $40 per year in interest, paid as two semiannual payments of $20.
+That coupon payment doesn’t change over the life of the bond.

-As a few years pass by, interest rates will change.
-Let’s say they rise to 6%, which would not be good for your bond’s value.
-If you tried to return to the market and sell your bond for your original purchase price of $1,000, you probably wouldn’t find a buyer.
+A few years later, interest rates rise to 6%.
+That’s bad for your bond’s market value.
+If you try to sell your bond for your original $1,000 purchase price, you’ll probably struggle to find a buyer.
 Why?
-Your bond is competing with new 6% bonds being issued at par.
-There are few (or no) reasons an investor would prefer your 4% bond that pays $40 annually over a 6% bond paying $60 annually.
+Your 4% bond is now competing with newly issued 6% bonds selling at par.
+Most investors would rather buy a 6% bond paying $60 per year than your 4% bond paying $40 per year.

 When a bond trades at any price lower than par ($1,000), it trades at a discount.
-Discount bonds give buying investors two different forms of return.
-First, the coupon provides ongoing semi-annual interest.
-Second, the investor receives the difference between the purchase price and the maturity value (par).
+Discount bonds give investors two sources of return:

 Price volatility

-When interest rates change, bond values fluctuate in the market.
+When interest rates change, bond prices move.
 Bonds with longer maturities and lower coupons tend to experience the most price volatility.

-Bonds with lower coupons tend to be more sensitive to interest rate changes.
-To understand this, assume you own two 10 year bonds.
-One has a 2% coupon, and the other has a 10% coupon.
+Bonds with lower coupons also tend to be more sensitive to interest rate changes.
+Assume you own two 10-year bonds:

 Here’s a video breakdown of a practice question regarding price volatility: